Privacy Policy

 Notice

-We (Crelate, Inc) are providing this Privacy Policy to explain how and why we collect data from you in use of our services, including our platform and website, meetings and events (in-person and virtual), marketing materials and content, and other services, in each case that link to, post or otherwise refer to this Privacy Statement.
-The following explains our practices regarding the collection, use, disclosure and protection of personal information.
+We (Crelate, Inc) are providing this Privacy Policy to explain how and why we collect data from you in use of our Services, including our platform and public website(s), meetings and events (in-person and virtual), marketing materials, and content, s, in each case that link to, references or otherwise refer to this Privacy Policy (together “Activities” or “Activity”).
+The following explains our practices regarding the collection, use, disclosure, and protection of personal information.
 By engaging in such Activities, you understand and agree to our privacy practices.
-Customers should read this policy in conjunction with our Terms of Service.
+Clients should read this policy in conjunction with our Terms of Service.

 Crelate notifies Data Subjects about its data practices regarding Personal Data received by Crelate in the U.S. from member countries of the European Economic Area, United Kingdom, in reliance on the respective DPF, including the types of Personal Data it collects about them, the purposes for which it collects and uses such Personal Data, the types of third parties to which it discloses such Personal Data and the purposes for which it does so, the rights of Data Subjects to access their Personal Data, the choices and means that Crelate offers for limiting its use and disclosure of such Personal Data, how Crelate’s obligations under the DPF are enforced, and how Data Subjects can contact Crelate with any inquiries or complaints.

-Crelate complies with the EU-U.S. Data Privacy Framework (EU-U.S. DPF) and the UK Extension to the EU-U.S. DPF as set forth by the U.S. Department of Commerce.
-Crelate has certified to the U.S. Department of Commerce that it adheres to the EU-U.S. Data Privacy Framework Principles (EU-U.S. DPF Principles) with regard to the processing of personal data received from the European Union in reliance on the EU-U.S. DPF and from the United Kingdom (and Gibraltar) in reliance on the UK Extension to the EU-U.S. DPF.
-If there is any conflict between the terms in this privacy policy and the EU-U.S. DPF Principles, the Principles shall govern.
+Crelate complies with the EU-US DPF and the UK Extension to the DPF as set forth by the U.S. Department of Commerce.
+Crelate has certified to the U.S. Department of Commerce that it adheres to the EU-U.S. Data Privacy Framework Principles (EU-US DPF Principles) with regard to the processing of personal data received from the European Union and the United Kingdom in reliance on the EU-U.S. DPF and the UK Extension to the EU-US DPF.
+If there is any conflict between the terms in this privacy policy and the EU-US DPF Principles, the Principles shall govern.
 To learn more about the Data Privacy Framework (DPF) program, and to view our certification, please visit https://www.dataprivacyframework.gov/.

 Recourse, Enforcement, and Liability